 Rigid Gas Permeable Contact Lenses

 Rigid gas permeable lenses, also known as RGP lenses, are harder and more durable than soft contact lenses and provide sharper vision correction.
 When properly cared for, they may last up to a year.
 RGP lenses are the most common specialty lenses and provide sharp vision for people who have astigmatism.
 These lenses may also be recommended for people who have severe vision problems but otherwise have no eye diseases or ocular conditions.

-Though they are also a type of rigid gas permeable lens, scleral lenses tend to be more comfortable than regular RGP lenses.
+While scleral lenses are also a type of rigid gas permeable lens, they tend to be more comfortable than regular RGP lenses.
 Scleral lenses vault over the entire front surface of the eye, including the cornea and the white part of the eye (the sclera).
 Scleral lenses tend to be more stable than standard contact lenses, meaning that they move around less when the eyes move.

-Ortho-k lenses are special gas-permeable lenses that are used to reshape the cornea.
-Worn at night, the lenses actively reshape the cornea while a person sleeps, allowing them to enjoy clear vision throughout the day without the need for the daily wear of contact lenses or eyeglasses.
+Ortho-k lenses are special gas permeable lenses that are used to reshape the cornea.
+Worn at night, the lenses actively reshape the cornea while a person sleeps, allowing them to enjoy clear vision throughout the day without needing to wear contact lenses or eyeglasses.
 Ortho-k lenses are an ideal choice for those who would like an alternative to wearing corrective eyewear during the day or who do not wish to undergo laser corrective surgery.

-Ortho-k lenses are typically recommended for people who have been diagnosed with myopia (nearsightedness), particularly children who have progressive myopia (myopia which is worsening every year) and people who have been diagnosed with hyperopia (farsightedness).
+Ortho-k lenses are typically recommended for people who have been diagnosed with myopia (nearsightedness), particularly children who have progressive myopia (myopia which gets worse every year) and people who have been diagnosed with hyperopia (farsightedness).